google/neuroglancer/docs/user-guide/annotation_shaders.rst

 Color
 ~~~~~
 The first and most obvious thing to change about an annotation is its
 color.
-Colors can either be defined by red,green,blue (RGB) values, or
+Colors can either be defined by red, green, blue (RGB) values,
-red,green,blue,alpha (RGBA) values, if you want annotations to be
+or red, green, blue, alpha (RGBA) values, if you want annotations to be
 transparent.
 In GLSL, RGB colors are defined by a ``vec3`` variable type
 and RGBA colors are ``vec4``.
 Calling ``setColor`` with either a ``vec3``
 or ``vec4`` will set the color.